 A: You can take courses at other area universities through the Washington Area Consortium of Universities.
-Students in the MPA, MPP, or certificate programs may take Consortium courses that do not duplicate courses already offered at GW.
+Students in the MPA or MPP program may take Consortium courses that do not duplicate courses already offered at GW.
 Consult your advisor before registering for any course through the Consortium.
 Registration in Consortium courses must be requested on a Consortium Registration Form, available on the Office of the Registrar web site.